winitzki/scall/tutorial/programming_dhall.md

   = λ(b : Type) → { fmap = ??? }
 ```

 Then we can express the functor property of `∀b.
-F a b` as a function that transforms the functor evidence of `F` to that of `G`:
+F a b` as a function that transforms the functor evidence of `F` to that of `G`.
+Note that we only need the functor property of `F a b` with respect to `a`, while `b` is kept fixed:

 ```dhall
 let functorForall1